wavecommander/panblog/md/posts/dealing-with-monsters.md

 The term "White Fragility" is thrown around, but it is a misnomer.
 There are self-hating Black and Jewish people in these groups; they struggle with their own identity and "accept" that their people are inferior, or that there is a Jewish conspiracy at large.
-The real issue is fragility or insecurity, fear, and distrust in general.
+The real issue is insecurity, fear, and distrust in general.

 They are not for or against a specific political party.
 Originally they supported Donald Trump, but when Trump made kind gestures to Israel, and he didn't build the wall, they rejected him and mocked MAGA with MIGA (Make Israel Great Again) to suggest that he was now in on the supposed conspiracy.